-(1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4), phrase 1, letter c).

-(2) Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination is designed to convey research-oriented topics of the discipline on the basis of scientific findings.
+- (1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4), sentence 1 no. 3 North Rhine-Westphalia Higher Education Act. - Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination (section 4) is designed to convey mainly design- and problem-solving oriented contents of the discipline on the basis of scientific findings.
 It also is to enable students to analyze processes and problems of design, to find interdisciplinary solutions and, in doing so, be mindful of interdisciplinary perspectives.
 The program is designed to enhance the students' creative skills and to prepare them for their Master's examination.
-Moreover, the program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline.

-(3) Courses of the mandatory modules are to be taught in English; electives are to be taught in German or English.

-(4) The Master's program is consecutive to the Bachelor's program in Integrated Design at Cologne University of Applied Sciences.
+Moreover, the program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline. - (3) Courses of the mandatory modules are to be taught in English; electives are to be taught in German or English. - (4) The Master's program is consecutive to the Bachelor's program in "Integrated Design" at Cologne University of Applied Sciences.

-(5) The Master's examination (section 5) is to determine whether the examinee has attained sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods.

-(6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession Based on the successful completion of all examinations, students are to be conferred the academic degree Master of Arts in accordance with the regulations stated hereinafter.
+- (5) The Master's examination (section 5) is to determine whether the examinee has attained sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods. - (6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession Based on the successful completion of all examinations, students are to be conferred the academic degree "Master of Arts" in accordance with the regulations stated hereinafter.